greg-rychlewski/image-compare/README.md

 The results will be saved to a file in your current directory.

 You can specify your own output file by adding `-out output_csv_file` to the above commands.

+Run `image_compare -h` to see a list of other options you can specify.